bigcommerce/gruf/README.md

 ## Demo Rails App

 There is a [demonstration Rails application here](https://github.com/bigcommerce/gruf-demo) you can view and clone that shows how to integrate Gruf into an existing Rails application.

 ## Roadmap

-### Gruf 2.0
+### Gruf 3.0

 * Utilize the new core Ruby interceptors in gRPC 1.7
 * Change configuration to an injectable object to ensure thread safety on chained server/client interactions
 * Move all references to `Gruf.` configuration into injectable parameters
 * Redo server configuration to be fully injectable
-* Redo error handling to not share error as an instance variable
-* Redo fail! to take in an error object instead of individual parameters
+* Move client calls to their native method implementation

 ## License